EverLee/facebook-admin-tool/README.md

 This add-on is *not* a hack that lets you delete arbitrary posts.
 If you can't delete a post manually with the currently signed in account, then the add-on can't delete it automatically.
-So for example, if your friend makes a really embarassing post about you, this tool can't delete it unless you can log into their account.
-Not even if it's *really* embarassing and you *really* want to delete it.
+So for example, if your friend makes a really embarrassing post about you, this tool can't delete it unless you can log into their account.
+Not even if it's *really* embarrassing and you *really* want to delete it.

 # Note